Are you feeling burnt out from working too hard on your business?

 3. Get and stay healthy.

-Most mompreneurs are the ‘everything’ of your small business; therefore, your ability to get and stay healthy is crucial.
+Most mompreneurs are the ‘everything’ of your small business; therefore, your ability to get and stay healthy is crucial to avoiding mompreneur burnout.
 Often in start-up, mompreneurs cut out things like exercise and rejuvenating activities.
 And while we ‘excuse’ this behavior for a while, many of us have workaholic tendencies – so, this cycle never changes unless we intervene and establish self-care strategies to help ourselves.
 Although many small business entrepreneurs don’t feel they have the time to exercise, studies show that entrepreneurs who run or bike have higher sales than even those who strength train!
 Keep high energy-producing foods around and easy to grab during the day… BUT don’t eat lunch at your desk!
 Which leads me to strategy 4.

 4. Take breaks, play more and take weekends off!

-Taking frequent breaks throughout the day refreshes your creativity and reboots your brain.
+Another way to stay vibrant and avoid mompreneur burnout is to take frequent breaks throughout the day refreshes your creativity and reboots your brain.
 And typically men are much more likely to engage in break-like activities than women.
 So, do yourself big favors… and build in breaks, take weekends off (if you can) and build a way to focus on play daily!
 Fatigue costs more than $136 billion per year in health-related lost productivity; 84% of those costs due to reduced performance at work.
 Is working on your day off really worth it?
 I challenge you… NOT.

 5. Chunk Your Time